deepub/CosmosSQLCalipers/README.md

     1. Select region depending on your deployment preferences
     1. Single or multiple regions
     1. Choose an active/active or active/passive topology
-2. Run the benchmark test against the provisioned Cosmos account
+2. Run the benchmark test against the provisioned Cosmos account.

 ## Program arguments
 ````